Keeping Your Data Safe

 If you use encryption , your adversary needs both your device and your password to unscramble the encrypted data.
 Therefore, it's safest to encrypt all of your data, not just a few folders.
 Most smartphones and computers offer complete, full-disk encryption as an option.

 For smartphones and tablets:

-- Apple devices such as the iPhone and iPad describe it as “Data Protection” and turn it on if you set a passcode on your device when setting it up.
+- Apple devices such as the iPhone and iPad describe it as “Data Protection” and turn it on by default when you set a passcode on your device when setting it up.